identityxx/penrose-server/README.txt

 Overview
 --------

-${product.title} is an open source java-based virtual directory server.
+${project.title} is an open source java-based virtual directory server.
 A virtual directory does not store any information itself, unlike other LDAP implementations.
 Requests received from LDAP client applications are processed by the virtual directory server and passed on to the data source hosting the desired data.
 Frequently this data source will be a relational database, and more often than not